Guide to Unwanted Facial and Body Hair: Causes, Removal, and More

 For women suffering from hirsutism, patients may notice thick, textured, dark, and coarse hair growing faster than usual, or in places where women aren’t typically known to grow hair—like on the chest and back, or on the face, neck, and beard or mustache areas.
 In many cases, excessive hair growth due to hirsutism is often accompanied by other signs of virilization over a period of time, due to abnormally high levels of androgen.
 Some of these symptoms may include hair loss on the scalp or bald spots, smaller breasts, acne and facial blemishes, enlargement of the clitoris, enhanced muscle development, and a deeper voice.

 Signs of hypertrichosis usually begin when noticing an unusual amount of hair growth in a particular area that’s not typical of the person’s age, sex, or ethnic background.
 For example, a baby born with lanugo hair that fails to fall out a month or so after birth may have hypertrichosis and will need treatment to get rid of the excess hair on the body.
-A sudden development or increase of vellus or terminal hair at any point after birth that is unusual will often be one of the first signs of hypertrichosis or hirsutism.
+Sudden development or increase of vellus or terminal hair at any point after birth that is unusual will often be one of the first signs of hypertrichosis or hirsutism.

 For MTF transitioning patients, excessive hair growth becomes a problem once a male has identified as transgender, and after puberty when typical male hair growth patterns begin to appear on the face and body.